 Cherryleaf has been working on a project which shows people how to teach non-readers to read.
-We’ve been working with Elizabeth Ainley, who has written a book, go for it!, which has been published by the Dyslexia Foundation. go for it! can be used to teach illiterate and/or dyslexic adults.
+We’ve been working with Elizabeth Ainley, who has written a book, go for it!, which can be used to teach illiterate and/or dyslexic adults.

 Elizabeth asked Cherryleaf to help her re-write the existing instructions aimed at the adult coaches who will be using go for it!
 This involved making the instructions clearer, and clarifying the learning outcomes.

 Schoolchildren in Sierra Leone have been the first users of the project.
 It means a 12 year old child who can read can now teach others.
 The school is run by Miriam mason-Sesay MBE for the Educaid, who sent Elizabeth these photos of the teaching materials in use:

 If you wish, you can now choose to receive any new Cherryleaf blog post automatically to your inbox.
 When we create a new post, we’ll send subscribers to this service a copy of it in the form of an email.